-We finally note that mechanisms for the transmission of scalable video (i.e., video encoded into multiple layers) over wireless links are discussed in a number of studies, such as [9, 10].
-These mechanisms strive to schedule the individual layers to maximize overall video quality.
-Throughout this article we focus on video encoded into a single layer (i.e., nonscalable).
+We finally note that mechanisms for the transmission of scalable video (i.e., video encoded into multiple layers) over wireless links are discussed in [12, 15, 23].
+These mechanisms strive to schedule the individual layers so as to maximize the overall video quality.
+Throughout this paper we are focusing on video that is encoded into a single-layer (i.e., non-scalable).